History Harvest FAQ

 What happens during a History Harvest?

-You bring items related to our theme (this year, political campaigns and elections) to Innovate Springfield on Saturday, October 13 from 10 am to 2 pm.
+You bring items related to our theme (this year, items and documents that connect you to Illinois and/or its bicentennial) to Innovate Springfield on Saturday, October 13 from 10 am to 2 pm.
 We digitize the items and use the images and information for an online exhibit and catalog.

 Do you want to keep my items?